 9. Rapini/Broccoli Rabe

-Rapini, also known as broccoli raab, is high in Vitamin C and other minerals.
+Rapini, also known as broccoli rabe, is high in Vitamin C and other minerals.
 Despite the name, it is not a type of broccoli.
-Rapini comes from the turnip family.
+Rapini comes from the Turnip family.
 Rapini is a rich source of calcium, and it’s also high in Vitamin A. It contains some phosphorus as well.

-Too much Vitamin A can cause liver damage over time, so this veggie should be given very sparingly, once or twice a month.
+Too much Vitamin A can cause liver damage over time, so this veggie should be given very sparingly, a few times a month.
 It can cause stomach upset at first, so feed it in small amounts and introduce this veggie slowly to your guinea pig.

 Thyme provides a very high source of Vitamin C. This little herb contains as much Vitamin C as bell peppers and even more than parsley.
 It’s also very high in fiber.
 However, thyme contains a very high amount of calcium.
 It also has quite a bit of phosphorus.

 Due to the calcium content, this herb should only be fed in small quantities.
-A tiny stem once or twice a week is best.
+A tiny stem once a week is best.
 The good news is that guinea pigs can still get plenty of Vitamin C from even the smallest amounts of thyme.
 Thyme is also super easy to grow in your garden, so consider growing your own thyme to supplement your piggy’s diet.

 Mint is another healthy herb you can feed your guinea pig.
 Guinea pigs can eat both spearmint and peppermint leaves and stems.
 Mint has a decent amount of Vitamin C. It also contains very high levels of calcium.
 It’s pretty high in fiber too, which is good for guinea pigs.